Brandon Neel

-Brandon Neel (born December 7, 1992) is an American professional basketball player, born in Cincinnati, Ohio.
-He most recently played for Buras Guaymas, Mexico as a shooting guard in 2021.
+Brandon Neel (born December 7, 1992) is an American professional basketball player for the Tri-City Tide of The Basketball League.
+He was born in Cincinnati, Ohio.
 He has played for South Plains College, Midwestern State Mustangs and La Salle High School (Cincinnati, Ohio).

 Early life and college career

 Neel was born and raised in Cincinnati, Ohio.
 Neel attended La Salle High School (Cincinnati, Ohio) where he averaged 14.6 points per game.
-Neel led La Salle to a 28-2 record and the 2011 state championship.
+Neel led La Salle to a 28–2 record and the 2011 state championship.
 In 2011, Neel was The Enquirer Division I player of the year and was named the most outstanding player in the state tournament.

 Neel started his college career with the South Plains College Texans, where he averaged 10.1 points per game to go along with 5.7 rebounds per game.
-Neel played for Midwestern State University from 2016-2018.
+Neel played for Midwestern State University from 2016 to 2018.
 In his final two years, Neel averaged 18.8 points per game to go along with 5.8 rebounds per game.